Casualty Insurance

 State of the market : No

-There are three basic types of marine insurance: Hull and Machinery, Cargo, and Protection & Indemnity (P&I) insurance.
-This article is an overview of P&I and coverage concerns related to it.
+There are three basic types of marine insurance: Hull and Machinery, Cargo and Protection & Indemnity (P&I) insurance.
+In this article, we focus on P&I.

-Subject to exclusions and conditions, the typical P&I policy covers loss of life, injury and illness of crewmembers, passengers, and other third parties, damage to cargo on board the vessel, damage to other floating objects not caused by collision, wreck removal costs, collision liability, damage to fixed objects, repatriation expense, damage to any other property, fines and penalties, costs of resisting mutiny or misconduct, quarantine expenses, putting in costs, cargo’s proportion of general average, and defense costs.
+The typical P&I policy covers (again, with exclusions and conditions): loss of life, injury and illness of crewmembers, passengers, and other third parties, damage to cargo on board the vessel, damage to other floating objects not caused by collision, wreck removal costs, collision liability, damage to fixed objects, repatriation expense, damage to any other property, fines and penalties, costs of resisting mutiny or misconduct, quarantine expenses, putting in costs, cargo’s proportion of general average, and defense costs.

 The most significant and costly exposure covered by P&I insurance is liability for loss of life, injury or illness, particularly the injury or death of crewmembers.
 P&I insurers cover their Assureds with very high limits of liability.
 The need for these high limits was the original motivating factor for the formation of the Clubs.

-A relatively recent example which perfectly demonstrates how a broad interpretation of crewmember status can have the effect of depriving the employer of the insurance coverage it has paid for and relied on is the case is Larry Naquin, Sr. v.
-Elevating Boats, LLC, decided by the U.S. Court of Appeals for the Fifth Circuit (states of Texas, Louisiana, and Mississippi) on March 10, 2014.
+We have a perfect example of how a broad interpretation of crewmember status can have the effect of depriving the employer of the insurance coverage it has paid for and relied on.
+The case is Larry Naquin, Sr. v.
+Elevating Boats, LLC, decided by the U.S. Court of Appeals for the Fifth Circuit (states of Texas, Louisiana and Mississippi) on March 10, 2014.

-The injured worker in this case had the job title of vessel repair supervisor.
-He supervised the maintenance and repair of his employer’s (mostly docked) fleet of lift boats.
-He spent about 70% of his work time on board the vessels while they were typically moored in a shipyard channel.
-His duties consisted of inspecting, cleaning, painting, replacing defective or damaged parts, performing engine repairs, going on occasional test runs, and operating the vessels’ marine cranes and jack up legs.
+The injured worker in the Naquin case had the job title of vessel repair supervisor.
+He supervised the maintenance and repair of his employer’s (mostly docked) fleet of lift boats, spending about 70% of his work time on board the vessels while they were typically moored in a shipyard channel.
+The worker’s duties consisted of inspecting, cleaning, painting, replacing defective or damaged parts, performing engine repairs, going on occasional test runs and operating the vessels’ marine cranes and jack up legs.
 The remaining 30% of his work time was spent in the shipyard’s fabrication shop or operating its land-based crane.
 In other words, he was a ship repair worker.

 Tags :